SatyadevNtv/MOT/README.md

 Bamdev Mishra, N. T. V. Satya Dev, Hiroyuki Kasai, Pratik Jawanpuria.
 [Manifold Optimization for Optimal Transport](https://arxiv.org/abs/2103.00902), arXiv preprint arXiv:2103.00902, 2021.

+## Examples
+Examples are in Examples folder.
+  1. Implementation of Co-Optimal tranpsort with MOT.

 # Usage

 The factory file is compatible with the Manopt toolbox and can be easily integrated by placing it in the `manopt/manifolds/` folder.